strayTrain/SimpleGameplayAbilitySystem/docs/pages/blueprint_nodes/gameplay_abilities/gameplay_abilities.md

 ### SendEvent

 Sends a gameplay event from this ability.
+The sender is always the calling ability

 **Parameters:**